 A Statement of Understanding developed by DMAS further delineates the roles and responsibilities of the various parties involved when generating and processing MDS 3.0 Section Q referrals.
 The SOU also includes a helpful workflow chart visualizing the process for referrals and follow-up.
 A copy of the SOU is attached.

 Enforcement of Section Q Responsibilities

 CMS has clarified that the long term care survey process does not include a discrete task for Section Q follow-up or discharge planning.
 However, CMS has also noted that the local Ombudsman can be asked about Section Q results and required referrals.
 Any issues or findings that demonstrate residents are not being properly referred would be further investigated, and a survey deficiency levied when appropriate.
 Thus, failure to follow Section Q protocols, while not a separate survey item, could expose a facility to findings of deficiencies.

 The new Section Q requires prompt attention by nursing facilities in order to comply with the October 1, 2010 implementation date.
-If our firm can be of assistance to you in interpreting the requirements of MDS 3.0 Section Q or with other long term care facility legal needs, please let Peter Mellette, Harrison Gibbs or Nathan Mortier know.
+If our firm can be of assistance to you in interpreting the requirements of MDS 3.0 Section Q or with other long term care facility legal needs, please let Peter Mellette or Harrison Gibbs know.
 In Olmstead, the Supreme Court indicated that a state may be able to fulfill its ADA obligations by demonstrating that it has a comprehensive, effectively working plan for placing qualified persons with disabilities in the most integrated setting appropriate.
 527 U.S. 581 (1999)